MikiVanousek/blog/_posts/pearl-010.md

 data query language (DQL) commands:
  - SELECT {DISTINCT} [columns] {AS alias} from [tables]
-   - you can use multiple SELECT statements and join them with UNION {ALL}
+   - you can use multiple SELECT statements and join them with set operator
  - WHERE [condition]
    - you can use logical operators AND, OR, NOT in the condition
    - you can also use IS NULL and IS NOT NULL